topheman/angular2-sandbox/README.md

 angular2-sandbox
 ================
 I'm launching this project to get me started with **TypeScript** and **Angular2**.
-I have already been working with Angular1 and React, with ES6, Webpack and other tools.
+I have already been working with both Angular1 and React, using ES6, Webpack and other tools.

 To bootstrap this project, I'm using my own boilerplate [topheman/webpack-babel-starter](https://github.com/topheman/webpack-babel-starter) that I have adapted from Babel / Eslint to TypeScript / TSLint.

+This is a work in progress, I am still discovering TypeScript and Angular2.
+This project will evolve in the next weeks.

-At this state of development, you could use it as boilerplate for a TypeScript project (with no framework involved), the development workflow is **exactly** the same as [topheman/webpack-babel-starter](https://github.com/topheman/webpack-babel-starter)'s.
+I've kept the development workflow **exactly** the same as [topheman/webpack-babel-starter](https://github.com/topheman/webpack-babel-starter)'s (build tasks, deployment ...).

-**Disclaimer**: I am not a TypeScript expert, I am still learning.
-In the next weeks, I will be turning this repo to a TypeScript / Angular2 application.

 What's in there ?

 * Development / Build / Lint tasks
 * [TypeScript](https://www.typescriptlang.org/) transpiler
 * [TSLint](http://palantir.github.io/tslint/)
+* Angular2 setup (still in progress)
 * Sass support
 * Ship a version of your site with sourcemaps (see demo)